toonwa/Midi-to-Piano-Roll-Vector/README.md

 HOW TO USE:

-First time: Set up the python environment and install the libraries that you run into.
+First time: Set up a python environment and install the libraries that you run into.

 - Put a midi file in the same folder as all this
 - Open startup.bat and make a selection, or activate the environment and the script manually